 - The CACB requires specific educational documents such as your degrees and original transcripts to assess your education against Canadian standards.
 These documents have to be sent directly by your academic institution(s).

 - Gather and organize your official education, work and identity documents while still in your home country.
 When contacting them, find out what other documents you need to bring for employment purposes, or to continue education.
 Verify what documents need to be translated.
 You may need to use a professional translation service in Canada.

 - Understand how the profession of architect is practiced in Canada and familiarize yourself with the procedures, laws, and legislation that govern your profession in the province where you will settle.

 - Know the name of your job in Canada and make a list of potential employers.

-- Enquire about the procedure to get a driver’s license in Canada and apply for it right after you land, as it would be very useful when you get a job or even to get a job.
+- Find out how to get a driver’s license in Canada and apply for it right after you land.
+It will be useful to have when you get a job, or even to search for a job.